 If you‘re further along in the conversation or the prospect says they don’t have time to talk, you can also use this technique to try and set up another call with your availability built in.

 - I know this call came out of the blue.
-When is a more convenient time on Thursday or Friday to continue this conversation?
+When is a more convenient time to continue our conversation this Thursday or Friday?

-Everyone wants to know why they‘re speaking with someone and if the conversation is worth their time, especially if it’s someone they've never met before.
-This technique answers their questions right from the start.
-It's smart to find out which questions prospective customers ask the most and use those to begin the pattern interrupt.
+Everyone wants to know why they‘re speaking with someone and if the conversation is worth their time — especially if it’s someone they've never met.

-You should already know a lot about a prospect before calling them, which will help you pull off this pattern interrupt.
-The idea is to let the person know that you‘ve done your homework and took the time to understand their unique needs, and are ready to build a personalized business relationship that can benefit them.
+The idea is to let the person know that you‘ve done your research, took the time to understand their unique needs, and are ready to build a personalized business relationship that can benefit them.
 It’s that next-level personalization and problem-solving that makes this one stand out.

 Not every industry or person is fit for this pattern interrupt technique.
 It's about finding something that throws your prospect beyond the scope of normalcy into an entirely new reality.
-Maybe it's the worst-case scenario for their business, or maybe it's an outrageous price tag.
-You want to jolt people into listening, without crossing the line.
+You want to jolt people into listening without crossing the line.

-- Let's say this product cost $2 million.
-Would you still hear me out?
+- Hi!
+If we pretend that my product costs $2 million, would you still hear me out?

 - Oh wow, you picked up the phone.
 You just made my day.

-- What would happen if you lost all of your customer data?
+- What would happen if the robots attacked and you lost all of your customer data?

 At least 50% of your prospects are not a good fit for what you sell — but some of the half that truly could benefit from your offering are too quick to assume that.
-When a prospect asks why they should buy from you, you can use this pattern interrupt to address why your product or service might not be the right fit.
-Once you know the common reasons why people don't want to buy, you can use it to knock the excuse out of their minds.
+When a prospect asks why they should buy from you, you can use this pattern interrupt to back-lead them.

 - I don‘t know if our product is right for you.
 Can I ask a few questions to check if we’re a good fit?